Frequently Asked Questions

 Conceived as part of a larger re-envisioning of the site by the Central Park Conservancy’s landscape architecture team led by former longtime chief landscape architect Christopher J. Nolan, the Davis Center was designed by Susan T Rodriguez | Architecture · Design and Mitchell Giurgola Architects in collaboration with the Conservancy.

 The Davis Center is managed by the Central Park Conservancy.
-For special events, group bookings, private tours, or other private reservations, please see the Special Events page.
+For special event bookings, private tours, or partnership inquiries, please submit an event inquiry.

 ICE RINK INFORMATION